Omni-LIVO: Robust RGB-Colored Multi-Camera Visual-Inertial-LiDAR Odometry via Photometric Migration and ESIKF Fusion: Experimental Evaluation

+To demonstrate the effectiveness of the proposed multi-camera LIVO framework, we conduct comprehensive experiments evaluating trajectory accuracy, ablation of key components, computational efficiency, and qualitative mapping performance across diverse environments.

-\textbf{Custom Dataset:} We collected data using a LIVOX MID360 LiDAR (360Â° FoV, 10Hz) and four cameras (1024$\times$768, 10Hz) in a cross-pattern configuration.
-The acquisition platforms include both a handheld device and a robot-mounted device, as illustrated in Fig.~\ref{fig:dataset_platforms}.
+Evaluation is conducted on Hilti SLAM Challenge 2022/2023 and Newer College Dataset.
+We additionally collected a custom dataset comprising multiple sequences using LIVOX MID360 LiDAR (360° horizontal FoV, 10Hz) and four cameras (1024$\times$768, 10Hz) in cross-pattern configuration with handheld and robotic platforms (Fig.~\ref{fig:dataset_platforms}).